JohnGoldsmith/dotnetrdf-wiki/UserGuide-Global-Options.md

 Here are the available options:

-<<toc 2>>

 ## Core Options

 ### FullTripleIndexing

 Controls whether implementations of [BaseTripleCollection](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.BaseTripleCollection) that support indexing will create full triple indexes, defaults to `true`.
-See [[HowTo/Minimize Memory Usage|Minimizing Memory Usage]] for more discussions on triple indexing.
+See [[Minimizing Memory Usage|HowTo-Minimize-Memory-Usage]] for more discussions on triple indexing.

 ### InternUris

-Controls the [[DeveloperGuide/URI Interning|URI Interning]] feature of the library which is used to speed up URI equality checks and reduce memory usage.
+Controls the [[URI Interning|DeveloperGuide-URI-Interning]] feature of the library which is used to speed up URI equality checks and reduce memory usage.
 However depending on your usage of the library it may actually inflate memory usage, see the linked page for more discussion of this option.

 ## Literal Options